 Maybe being alone is affording your soul the mental space to think, to consider.

-Maybe it gives you the vigor to dabble on the things that matter to you, or to realize those that don’t actually do.
+Maybe it gives you the vigor to dabble on the things that matter to you, or to realize those that don’t.

 Maybe it pushes you to break past such a default, reactive life, cocooned in the glowing screen.